 Of course, prevention is better than cure, but if you do find yourself in a bad way after painting the town red, make sure you drink plenty of fluids as many of the symptoms of a hangover are in fact caused by dehydration.This is due to the nature of alcohol being a diuretic, which means it actually removes fluids from the body.

 Hangovers do tend to pass themselves, but here are some tips that may help you avoid a bad one in the first place:

 ✓ Keep an eye on your alcohol intake, the less that you drink the more likely it is that you will escape without a hangover.

 ✓ Alternate your alcoholic drinks with non-alcoholic drinks.
 This may help you moderate how much alcohol you drink and will also help to prevent dehydration.

 ✓ Eat as you drink, or at least drink on a well-lined stomach by eating a good meal before you begin.
 Food will help to slow down the speed that your body absorbs alcohol.

 ✓ Drink some water before you go to sleep at night.
 Again this will help you stave off dehydration helping to prevent some of the symptoms that a hangover can cause.

 Take Home Message

-Although drinking is a social outlet for many of us, it can have negative effects on our health too.
-Moderation is key if you are going to enjoy alcohol, and keep track of the amount that you are drinking to include it in your calorie intake so that it does not hinder reaching your goals!
+Although drinking can be a social outlet for many of us, it can have negative effects on our health too.
+Moderation is key if you’re going to enjoy alcohol, and keep track of the amount that you are drinking to include it in your calorie intake so that it does not hinder reaching your goals.